-Natural Spinner Waves
+#43: Natural Spinner Waves

-To achieve hairstyles for men like this, you need a lot of time, a little bit of grease, and a 100% boar bristle brush.
-Crespo continues, “Apply a small amount of grease to your hair and proceed to brush in the direction that goes with your hair’s growth pattern.
-You’ll need to do this repeatedly, over and over again until you reach the desired amount of waves.
+A haircut with 360 waves offers an urban, sporty, athletic, classy, and natural look!
+What I love the most about this look is how the natural waves come together so uniformly.
+To achieve hairstyles for men like this, you need a lot of time, a little grease, and a 100% boar bristle brush.
+Apply a small amount of grease to your hair and brush in the direction that goes with your hair’s growth pattern.
+You’ll need to do this repeatedly, over and over again, until you reach the desired amount of waves.
 Note that natural waves will not come in one day.
-Getting waves is a process and requires a few days of brushing.”
+Getting waves is a process and requires a few days of brushing.

-Burst Fade Mohawk with Hair Design
+#44: Burst Fade Mohawk with Hair Design

-Kinley adds, “The one thing that I really enjoy doing is geometric designs that are simple and bold.
-If you go too small and intricate it will only last a few days at most, but if you go bolder you will have a lot of contrast between the skin and the design it will stay a lot longer.”
+The one thing I enjoy doing with this mohawk fade haircut is the way it’s so simple and bold.
+If you go too small and intricate it will only last a few days at most, but if you go bolder you will have a lot of contrast between the skin and the design it will stay a lot longer.

-Low Fade With Hard Part
+#45: Low Fade With Hard Part

 This haircut is a low fade with a part.
 My favorite part about this haircut is the part with the fade, which makes the haircut pop out even more.
 The edge also brings out the haircut.
 The product you should use for this haircut is called Spritz.
 It freezes the hair in place and makes the edge more precise.
 I also use an oil sheen, which leaves the hair shiny and silky smooth.
 One of the best features of such black men haircuts is that it works for anyone!